Frequenty Asked Questions

 How do I set it up?

-Carefully follow the setup instructions in the box to register you and your Cube on the system.
-Then log in and on your home page refer to the User Guide.
+Carefully follow the setup instructions in the box to register your Cube on the system.
+Continue following the instructions to use the device and get comfortable with it.

 How long is the warranty period?